 A college project

-I originally came up with the idea to produce a website on the work of the Women’s Land Army in Summer 2010 for my Extended Project Qualification whilst at Sixth Form College.
-I was given the opportunity to explore, in depth, any topic of my choosing.
-I decided to use this opportunity to further develop my curiosity into the work of the Women’s Land Army, following on from the one-line in a class textbook about ‘how women took the place of men in the fields’.
-I soon came to find out about the extensive work which was undertaken by women, who were producing food for Britain, as Lady Denman (Women’s Land Army Director) once said: ‘The land army fights in the fields.
+I first came up with the idea to produce a website on the work of the Women’s Land Army in summer 2010.
+During the summer, I was given the opportunity to research any topic for my Extended Project Qualification.
+I used this opportunity to follow-up on a single line I read in a class textbook about ‘how women took the place of men in the fields’.

+After reading memoirs, newspaper articles and history books, I soon came to learn about the varied work undertaken by women, who helped to grow the country’s good.
+In the words of the WLA director Lady Denman: ‘The land army fights in the fields.
 It is in the fields of Britain that the most critical battle of the present war may well be fought and won’.

 Publication, presentations, and press appearances

 Written by Cherish Watton, WLA Historian, October 2013.
-Updated in April 2020.
+Updated in August 2022.